tborenst/Venus-ECS/README.md

 	name: "physics",
 	init: function(){
 		// empty in this example, but with a more complicated physics system
-		// you could initialize things like gravity here...
+		// you could initialize things like gravity, etc...
 	},
 	requirements: ["physics"],
 	step: function(deltaTime, entityIds, entityLayer, round){